andrewcooke/bnum/README.md

 ### List Of Differences

-The changes to the Enum semantics are:
+Changes to the Enum semantics include:

 * values can be implicit (Enum requires explicit values in the "class" form);